 Forestry Division Events and Programs

 From February until May, the Forestry Division will be conducting an aggressive search for the emerald ash borer insect (EAB) in our community.
-Our goal is to collect over 500 branch samples from pre-selected City Street Trees across our city.
-We will peel the bark off of the branches in order to detect the presence of EAB larvae that have not yet emerged as adult beetles.
-So far, we have not detected any presence of EAB in the City of Aurora.
+Our goal is to collect over 500 branch samples from pre-selected city street trees across our city.
+We will in order to detect the presence of EAB larvae that have not yet emerged as adult beetles.
+So far, we have not detected any presence of EAB in the city of Aurora.

 Xeriscape Info from Aurora Water